opposablebrain/remarkableOCRsync/README.md

 If it completes successfully, take a look in the `notebooks` folder.
 You should have a folder of OCR text files (one file per page), and an annotated PDF that embeds the text in each page.

+_Note: The files in the `meta` folder are used to track changed pages across sync sessions.
+You probably shouldn't mess with these._

-Note: when cloud-syncing, the script can't get the notebook names, so it will generate random ones.
+_Note: When cloud-syncing, the script can't get the notebook names, so it will generate random ones.
 You can avoid that by starting with an SSH sync.
-After the script runs once, look inside `nbdict.dat` to modify the names.
+After the script runs once, look inside `nbdict.dat` to modify the names._

 # Demo (of an older version)
 ![OCR text](_assets/demo.gif)